votast/clerk-design-improvements/README.md

 # Clerk.io Design Improvements

-A collection of enhanced design components for Clerk.io Omnisearch and product recommendations.
+A collection of enhanced design components for Omnisearch and Recommendations.